 Jerry is a frequent speaker and author on various federal tax matters on topics ranging from international joint ventures and mergers and acquisitions to foreign tax credits, tax consequences to expatriation, the use of defective entities in tax planning, partnership audit rules and partnership formations, among others.
 He frequently is asked to speak on tax procedure issues as well as the law of privileges in tax controversies and tax litigation.

-In addition to speaking at national federal tax law institutes and seminars, Jerry has authored more than 100 articles on partnership, corporate and international taxation published by national professional journals, including the Florida Law Review, Corporate Taxation, Business Entities, Journal of Pass-Throughs and Tax Notes.
+In addition to speaking at national federal tax law institutes and seminars, Jerry serves as Editor-in-Chief of the Journal of Corporate Taxation and has authored more than 200 articles on partnership, corporate and international taxation published by national professional journals, including the Florida Law Review, Corporate Taxation, Business Entities, Journal of Pass-Throughs and Tax Notes.
 In addition to being listed on this website, his publications can also be found in Westlaw, Lexis-Nexis and RIA Checkpointe.
 He has been quoted in the Wall Street Journal, Tax Notes, Bloomberg News and other publications.

 Jerry also is a noted legal authority on tax controversy matters, including the partnership audit rules and the attorney-client privilege and work product doctrine.
 Recently, he has spoken at various tax institutes on recent business and international tax law changes, including the section 199A 20 percent deduction for qualified business income and the partnership audit rule changes on the domestic side, as well as on the repatriation of accumulated foreign earnings, participation exemption, GILTI and FDII provisions, and earnings stripping rules on the international side.